infinum/android-sentinel/README.md

 ### Triggers

 _Sentinel_ observes several different trigger events, determining when to show up.
-*Manual* and *Shake* triggers cannot be turned off but rest are configurable through _Sentinel_ settings.
+*Manual* and *Shake* triggers cannot be turned off but rest are configurable through _Sentinel_ settings except *Foreground* trigger when running on emulators.
 Trigger states will be persisted between sessions.
 Upon first run, all triggers are enabled.
 - `Manual` - used for manually triggering UI with _show()_
 - `Shake` - default trigger to show UI, shake device to invoke